15 July 2019

 - Ticker tape depicting Alan Turing’s birth date (23 June 1912) in binary code.

 - Technical drawings for the British Bombe, the machine specified by Turing and one of the primary tools used to break Enigma-enciphered messages during WWII.

-- Turing’s signature from the visitor's book at Bletchley Park in 1947, where he worked during WWII.
+SignatureTuring's signature has been taken from the visitor's signature book on display at Bletchley Park Trust in 1947, where he worked during WWII.

 Download our free education materials to help check your banknotes.

 You can also order our free education materials online:

 Alan Turing is perhaps best known for his code breaking work during World War 2, and in recognition of this we have collaborated with GCHQ to design a series of puzzles, based on the Turing £50 note design.
 Test your code breaking skills where you will have to solve 11 puzzles, each based on one of the features on the note.
 Solve all 11, and you will have all the clues you need to solve the final puzzle.
 Good luck!

 Bring the £50 note to life with Snapchat